jstedfast/MailKit/ExchangeOAuth2.md

 try {
-    // First, check the cache for an auth token. result = await publicClientApplication
+    // First, check the cache for an auth token. result = await publicClientApplication.AcquireTokenSilent (scopes, EmailAddress).ExecuteAsync ();
-        .AcquireTokenSilent (scopes, EmailAddress)
-        .ExecuteAsync ();
 } catch (MsalUiRequiredException) {
-    // If that fails, then try getting an auth token interactively. result = await publicClientApplication
+    // If that fails, then try getting an auth token interactively. result = await publicClientApplication.AcquireTokenInteractive (scopes).WithLoginHint (EmailAddress).ExecuteAsync ();
-        .AcquireTokenInteractive (scopes)
-        .WithLoginHint (EmailAddress)
-        .ExecuteAsync ();
 }

-// Note: We always use authToken.Account.Username instead of `Username` because the user may have selected an alternative account. var oauth2 = new SaslMechanismOAuth2 (result.Account.Username, result.AccessToken);
+// Note: We always use result.Account.Username instead of `Username` because the user may have selected an alternative account. var oauth2 = new SaslMechanismOAuth2 (result.Account.Username, result.AccessToken);

 using (var client = new ImapClient ()) {